 Good versus bad: How do we know which is what?

-So, it is our beliefs that lead us to think certain thoughts, which lead to us feeling a certain way, which leads to us acting in ways that correspond to our beliefs.
+So, it is our beliefs that lead us to think certain thoughts, which leads to us feeling a certain way, which leads to us acting in ways that correspond to our beliefs.

 The concepts of good and bad are therefore subjective and very personal depending on the conditioning we inherited from those who were responsible for ‘programming’ our young and impressionable minds.